int128/gradle-ssh-plugin/README.md

 How to use
 ----------

-To use this plugin, add a dependency and apply it in your build.gradle:
+To use the plugin, add a dependency and apply it in your build.gradle:

 ```groovy
 buildscript {